chrischristakis/Marching-Cubes/README.md

 The marching Cubes algorithm simulates an isosurface within a scalar field.
 In other words, it acts to approximate a surface where points in some domain are above a certain value.

+    To run, see the attached folder "bin" which contains the <code>marching_cubes.exe</code> file.
+If you have OpenGL and VC++, it should work.

 This program was written in C++ and OpenGL, and features the following:
  * Partitions vertex data into buffer 'batches' with a dynamic size, allowing for enormous vertex counts
  * Multi-threaded, allowing the visualization of the surface generation in real-time
  * Camera operating on spherical coordinates
+ * Writes output of program to a generic .ply file, ready for import anywhere
  * Ability to alter isovalues, scalar field, and other parameters for marching cubes.
    * TO alter parameters, change MarchingCubes::init(...) call in main cpp, as well as 3 parameter general function to whatever surface you want:
    * <image src="res/info.png" width = "300px">